OldAlexhub/mostore/README.md

 Testing and debugging

-- Open browser devtools Network tab to verify cookies and CSRF header are exchanged.
+- Open browser devtools Network tab to verify cookies are exchanged and requests include credentials.
-- If you see `403 Missing CSRF cookie` ensure the client called `/api/auth/csrf` and that cookies are allowed (CORS `credentials: true`).

 Deployment notes